api3dao/oev-docs/docs/oev-searchers/in-depth/dapis/index.md

 ### Updating dAPI Value

-So far, we've referred to dAPIs and data feeds as sources of data, not mentioning how are these kept up-to-date.
-API3 feeds are permissionless and anyone can do an update, provided they have a valid data.
+So far, we've referred to dAPIs and data feeds as sources of data, not mentioning how they are kept up-to-date.
+API3 feeds are permissionless and anyone can perform an update, provided they have valid data.
 To update a beacon, anyone can call `updateBeaconWithSignedData` on the Api3ServerV1 contract:

 ```solidity